 Installing the K-Rail system is super straightforward.
 Before you can blink, you’ll be done and sipping ice tea.

 Assembling the Kobalt K Rail System: Way Easy Stuff

 The K Rail system really can’t get any easier to install.
 You just need a drill, some kind of level, a sharpie, and screws.
 I put together a printable list of all the supplies you’ll need at the end of this post.
 So make sure you check that out before you do this project.

-I’ll walk your through this process step-by-step for cinderblock or cement walls.
-If you have drywall in your garage you simply need to screw the K Rail into the wood studs behind the wall.
+I’ll walk you through this process step-by-step for cinderblock or cement walls.
+If you have drywall in your garage you simply need to screw the K-Rail into the wood studs behind the wall.

 I highly recommend trying to drill into a mortar joint for at least one set of holes.
 It’s a whole lot easier to drill through mortar than cinderblock.

 You’ll need to set the depth of the Tapcon drill bit in the hammer drill so that it will be about 1/4 inch longer than the Tapcon screw.
 This allows the Tapcon screw to fully engage into the wall.

 Position the Tapcon screw in your hammer drill over the mark you made on your level line.
 Then make a hole in the cinderblock that’s 1/4 inch longer than the Tapcon screw.

 Drill the Tapcon screw 1/2 inch through the K Rail’s top center hole.